alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 "You know, I don't really know.
 Force of habit, I guess."

 We laugh, and no one acknowledges the financial commentary.
-We all already know the stats, and they don't need repeating.
+We all already know it's true, and it doesn't need repeating.

 We get a plate of pad thai and eggplant.
 It's good, and getting it for free makes it even sweeter.